Pelvic floor relaxation through Yoga

 Constipation

-I hear so much about strengthening the Pelvic Floor, however, if the muscles are already gripped, doing strengthening exercises is not going to help!
-For the Pelvic Floor muscles to be in a healthy balanced state it’s important to be able to fully relax, elongate, and release in order to engage them.
+I hear so much about strengthening the Pelvic floor, however, if the muscles are already gripped, doing strengthening exercises is not going to help!
+For the Pelvic floor muscles to be in a healthy balanced state it’s important to be able to fully relax, elongate, and release in order to engage them.

 Think about this: If you were to see your dentist because you were suffering from tension and tightness in the jaw, your dentist would say you would need to relax and stretch the muscles around the jaw and not continue to squeeze simply because it would make the tension and tightness worse.
-The same goes for the Pelvic Floor.
+The same goes for the Pelvic floor muscles.

-It is important that if we’re having symptoms that signify tightness, we look at how to release and relax the Pelvic Floor muscles before or in combination with strengthening work, so the symptoms do not increase and become worse.
+It is important that if we’re having symptoms that signify tightness, we look at how to release and relax the Pelvic floor muscles before or in combination with strengthening work, so the symptoms do not increase and become worse.

 A healthy strong pelvic floor has a full range of motion, and to find this balance, yoga and movement are great places to start.